angular-ui/ui-leaflet/README.md

 ## How to use it

 Include [angular-simple-logger](https://github.com/nmccready/angular-simple-logger) before Angular-Leaflet js files.
 Logger gets installed as a requirement of Angular-Leaflet with `bower install` or `npm install`.
-Note if your using the browser to load it without CommonJS (browserify, webpack) please use angular-simple-logger.js (not index.js) .
+Note that if you're using the browser to load it without CommonJS (browserify, webpack) please use angular-simple-logger.js (not index.js).

 Include the `ui-leaflet` dependency on your Angular module:
 ```